-- 1) Press the "CCSF Police" button on any campus office phone.
-This feature automatically calls the Campus Police. - 2) Just pick up courtesy telephones located at the following locations on campus: - Science Building: Across from S-123 and S-112, basement (S-20) - Cloud Hall: By C-218 and C-II9 (Campus Police Office) - Creative Arts: Next to A-211 - Arts Extension: Lobby and by AE-269 - Student Union: Lower level near the MLK room - Horticulture/Floristry: Outside room #2 & Inside room #3 - 3) Dial #1 on any campus pay phone (District wide). - 4) Press the call button in all District elevators (EMERGENCIES ONLY).
-This feature automatically calls the Campus Police Department. - 5) Use any of the emergency call boxes that are available throughout the CCSF Ocean Campus.
-These telephones are designed to automatically dial into the Campus Police.
+1) Press the "CCSF Police" button on any campus office phone.
+This feature automatically calls the Campus Police.

+2) Courtesy white telephones located in different locations on campus

+3) Press the call button in all elevators (EMERGENCIES ONLY).
+This feature automatically calls the Campus Police Department.

+4) Use any of the emergency call boxes that are available throughout the CCSF Ocean, John Adams and Mission campuses.
+These boxes are designed to automatically dial into the Campus Police and 911 during off hours.